LGBTQ rights in Arkansas

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Arkansas face legal challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity in Arkansas was decriminalized in 2002 and legally codified in 2005.
 Same-sex marriage became briefly legal through a court ruling on May 9, 2014, subject to court stays and appeals.
 In June 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that laws banning same-sex marriage are unconstitutional, legalizing same-sex marriage in the United States nationwide including in Arkansas.
+Hodges that laws banning same-sex marriage are unconstitutional, federally legalizing same-sex marriage in the United States; effectively including Arkansas.
 Nonetheless, discrimination on the basis of sexual orientation and gender identity was not banned in Arkansas until the Supreme Court banned it nationwide in Bostock v.
 Clayton County in 2020.